In this section you will find an overview of the ordinary courts in France.

 The tribunal is presided over by a judge of the district court.
-The president sits with four non‑professional assessors: two of them are landlords and two are tenants, and all four are elected by their peers for six years from lists of candidates drawn up by the prefect following nominations by a committee for the preparation of electoral lists.
+That judge sits with four non-professional assessors: 2 of them are landlords and 2 are tenants, and all 4 are elected by their peers for 6 years from lists of candidates drawn up by the prefect following nominations by a committee for the preparation of electoral lists.

-The assize court (cour d’assises) tries serious crimes (crimes): these are offences in the most serious category, carrying a sentence from ten years’ imprisonment to life imprisonment.
+The assize court (cour d’assises) tries serious crimes (crimes): these are offences in the most serious category, carrying a sentence from 10 years’ imprisonment to life imprisonment.

 There is an assize court in each département, but it is not a permanently constituted court.
 The dates of its opening sittings are set whenever necessary.
 In the biggest départements, however, the assize court sits almost permanently.

-The court is made up of three career judges — a president who is the president of a division or an ordinary judge at the court of appeal, and two assessors who are ordinary judges at the court of appeal or judges at the regional court for the département — and a jury of six citizens chosen by lot.
+The court is made up of 3 professional judges — a president who is the president of a division or an ordinary judge at the court of appeal, and 2 assessors who are ordinary judges at the court of appeal or judges at the regional court for the département — and a jury of 6 citizens chosen by lot.
 When it deals with serious crimes committed by minors it is called the juvenile assize court (cour d’assises des mineurs).
-In that case the two assessors are judges of the juvenile courts.
+In that case the 2 assessors are judges of the juvenile courts.

 Some crimes under terrorism legislation or military law, or related to drug trafficking, are tried by an assize court composed of judges only.

-The State Counsel’s Office is represented by an advocate‑general (avocat général).
+The public prosecutor’s office is represented by an advocate-general (avocat général).

-The police court (tribunal de police) tries minor offences of the fifth class (contraventions de cinquième classe).
-It sits at the district court.
-It is a single‑judge court, the judge being a judge of the district court.
+Until 1 July 2017, the police court tried minor offences of the fifth class (contraventions de cinquième classe), sat at the district court and was a single‑judge court, the judge being a judge of the district court.
 Since 1 July 2017, it tries all offences, sits at the regional court and is composed of a judge from that court.

-The State Counsel’s Office is represented by the State Counsel or one of the State Counsel’s assistants.
+The public prosecutor’s office is represented by the public prosecutor or one of the public prosecutor’s assistants.

-The local court (juridiction de proximité) tries minor offences of the first to the fourth classes (contraventions de la première à la quatrième classe).
-It sits at the district court.
-The judge is a local court judge, who sits alone.
+Until 1 July 2017, the local court (juridiction de proximité) tried minor offences of the first to the fourth classes (contraventions de la première à la quatrième classe).
+It sat at the district court.
+The judge was a local court judge, who sat alone.

 The courts of appeal (cours d’appel) hear appeals on points of fact and law (appels) against judgments already given by the courts of first instance.

-A judgment of the Court of Cassation is delivered in response to an appeal on points of law (pourvoi en cassation) brought by a party who is the subject of a court judgment, or by the State Counsel’s Office.
+A judgment of the Court of Cassation is delivered above all in response to an appeal on points of law (pourvoi en cassation) brought by a party who is the subject of a court judgment, or by the public prosecutor’s office.

 If the Court takes the view that the judgment challenged was not arrived at in accordance with the legal rules, it quashes the judgment (casse la décision).
 It then sends the case back to another court for retrial.